 Adam Heckler is a twenty-something Cincinnati, Ohio local working in the education technology sector.
 Most of his time is spent at VARtek Services where he writes for the blog, manages social media, and advises K12 s

 I have been the active Chief Executive Officer of ETC Montessori for the past 15 years.
 Today the company is one of the largest Montessori curriculum publishers in the world.
 Our goal has always been, and continues to be, the concept of bridging innovation with the rich tradition that characterizes the Montessori pedagogy.

 Amanda is a High School Life Science Teacher and District Tech Integrationist in Springfield, Minnesota.
 She is always asking, always learning and you can follow her class Twitter account at @MeyerScience.

-Amy Heavin is the principal at Ryan Park Elementary School, MSD of Steuben County in Angola, IN.
+Amy Heavin is the principal/lead learner at Ryan Park Elementary School, MSD of Steuben County in Angola, IN.
 She has been a school administrator since 2010, and taught middle school English for 8 years prior.
 Passionate about curriculum and instruction, she pursues learning opportunities to blend 21st century essential skills instruction with best practices.
-As a moderator for the #INeLearn Twitter chat, a blogger, and presenter, she promotes integration of strong pedagogy with technology in the classroom.
+As a moderator for the #INeLearn Twitter chat, a blogger, and presenter, she promotes integration of strong pedagogy with technology in the classroom, along with creating opportunities for students to explore, create, and have choice in their learning.
 She is also a Certified Level 1 Google Educator.
 She is the mother of 3 boys and wife of Angola High School principal.